 Wordpress and Wix has only limited access, where you are only able to manage your blog on your phone with Wordpress mobile App and managing your blog with the Wix mobile App.
 WordPress Beginner suggests going as far as using third party apps with best mobile apps to manage your wordpress site.
 This unfortunately is not a holistic solution but only a limited one for the small business owners who is wearing many hats while managing their businesses online.

-Ten years ago you would see a website as an investment.
-One that would last you about 5 years so you would choose the best developer using the most trusted software.
+Ten years ago a website was an investment.
+One that would last you about 5 years, so you would choose the best developer using the most trusted software.
 Today in an age of digitized users your website is literally your company being represented in a digital space.
 It is a moving and changing thing that needs to be able to evolve as your company evolves.
 It is a place for interaction such as adding FAQ posts and page content to deal with current queries.
-Your website is a place for new content such as blog posts documenting research, service developments, happenings such as events, news, deals.
-It is a place for commerce making changes to products adding new inventory.
+Your website is a place for new content such as blog posts documenting research, service developments, events, news, deals.
+It is a place for commerce, making changes to products and adding new inventory.
 On your website you should have affirmation, add new team members, awards, publications and partnerships.
-Just as you manage your business in the real outbound world, so should you be able to manage your digital inbound business, yourself.
+Just as you manage your business in the real outbound world, so you should be able to manage your digital inbound business yourself.

 Wordpress might be the most popular website builder used by small businesses but taking into consideration the very specific needs of digitized entrepreneurs it is not at all a practical choice.

-Shopify might be new and emerging getting a lot of attention but it is not a smart choice if you are looking to manage your website without help.
+Shopify is new and emerging, it is getting a lot of attention but it is not a smart choice if you are looking to manage your website without help.

-Web.com is visible with a strong marketing campaign but they fall short unable to satisfy most basic small business needs.
+Web.com is visible with a strong marketing campaign but they fall short because they are unable to satisfy most basic small business needs.

-Squarespace is definitely one of the leading choices but where the builder lacks are also crucial parts for being able to sustain your site in the long run.
+Squarespace is definitely one of the leading choices but what the builder lacks is crucial parts for being able to sustain your site in the long run.

-Wix is a good alternative to Weebly but you are limited within maintaining your site while falling short on all other variables making it a second best website builder.
+Wix is a good alternative to Weebly, but limits you in maintaining your site, it falls short on all other variables making it a second best website builder.

-Weebly was made with the small guy in mind and it also meets all the needs of a digitized business owners wanting to succeed in a digital world.
+Weebly is made specifically with the small business in mind and it meets all the needs of digitized business owners wanting to succeed in a digital world.

 Our Plugin Matter team works as contracted partners with business owners and entrepreneurs who would like to get a grip on their digital presence.
 We do not charge a monthly hosting or management fees as with traditional web design companies.
 Our clients are active partners managing their own websites after the initial building or updating process.
 If you are ready to take control and responsibility of your own website while learning skills to help you also take initiative Plugin Matter is here to guide you on the path to website empowerment.
 Call us for a free TLC evaluation of your current online system.